Q: How do I get published? How did you?

 A: Years and years of perseverance and persistence.
 I've queried three projects in total since 2016, some with multiple rounds of edits/queries.
 Ultimately, it was the third manuscript I queried that landed me an agent.
 And to be clear, that was not the third manuscript I had written and completed--it was actually my seventh full-length novel.

-I ran this manuscript, a YA Thriller, through a developmental editor and worked on it for about two years total before sending that first query.
+I worked on it for about two years total before sending that first query.
 But everyone's process is different.
 It's helpful to get trusted eyes on your work and objective feedback.

 Q: Are you going to publish more books?